Dartmouth Graduate Studies Programs encourage a safe social atmosphere for members of the Graduate student community and their guests.

-These guidelines distill pertinent information contained in the Dartmouth College Alcohol and Event Policies with the goal of facilitating event planning at the graduate and professional schools.
-Compliance with stated Dartmouth College policy is required.
-Students are encouraged to visit the following websites for complete policy and procedure details:
+These guidelines outline pertinent information contained in the Dartmouth College Alcohol and Event Policies with the goal of facilitating event planning at the graduate and professional schools.
+Compliance with stated Dartmouth College policy below is required.

 Social gatherings at Dartmouth College are an important part of our community life.
 For all events, regardless if alcohol is present, we strive to achieve the following goals:

 The following student sponsored events are subject to these guidelines:

 Graduate student event organizers will submit an on-line Social Event Registration Form to Safety and Security by noon at least three business days prior to the event.
 The event registration will not be approved if this form is not completed (see: http://www.dartmouth.edu/~orl/greek-soc/semp/eventreg/eventreg-form.htmlfor web site of Social Event Registration Form).
 This form may be completed in person at the Safety and Security Office where one additional form must be completed (in person).